 In Mexico, Daylight Saving Time is known as the horario de verano (summer schedule).
 It has been observed since 1996 throughout most of the country.
 Take note that the state of Quintana Roo and Sonora, as well as some remote villages, do not observe Daylight Saving Time and do not change their clocks.

 Throughout most of Mexico, the dates of Daylight Saving Time are different from in the United States and Canada, which can be a source of confusion.
 In Mexico, Daylight Saving Time begins the first Sunday in April and ends the last Sunday in October.
-So, on the first Sunday in April Mexicans change their clock forward one hour at 2 a.m. and on the last Sunday in October, they change their clocks back one hour at 2 a.m.
+On the first Sunday in April, Mexicans change their clock forward one hour at 2 a.m. and on the last Sunday in October, they change their clocks back one hour at 2 a.m.